 Licensing and application fees will generate revenue of \$2,500,000 as early as FY 2025-26 for the initial application, and an additional \$500,000 annually upon commencement of casino gaming.
 Assuming a license is issued in FY 2025-26, beginning in FY 2035-36, after the required ten-year period in which only one casino license is authorized under the bill, license, application, and annual fee revenue may increase if additional casino operators are licensed by the commission.
 License and application renewal fees of \$2,500,000 will be required every five years beginning in FY 2040-41 for the initial casino licensee.
-Beginning in FY 2035-36, this bill may further increase privilege tax revenue, depending on the number of additional casino licenses authorized by the commission at that time.
-The commission may retain all license, application, and annual fees established under the bill for administrative and operating expenses.
+Beginning in FY 2035-36, this bill may further increase privilege tax revenue, depending on the number of additional casino license, application, and annual fees established under the bill for administrative and operating expenses.